Media Type Administration

 ClearanceTypes of Media

-Meta tagsWBT Player
+Meta TagsWBT Player

 The WBT-player tab is available for the WBT-AICC and WBT-SCORM types only.
 The tab determines the properties of the WBT player, such as whether WBTs are started in extra windows, whether an overview or a folder structure is shown, or the view of learning periods of the WBT.
 In part, the settings are required to optimise navigation that the WBT itself already possesses, as well as the WBT-player window.